 Spinach Yogurt with Spiced Chickpeas

-2 Tbsp neutral oil such as canola
+for the chickpeas2 Tbsp neutral oil such as canola

 3 strips lemon rind, sliced thin